-NOTES:
+Note:

-- A. A short power-supply cord is provided to reduce the risk resulting from becoming entangled in or tripping over a longer cord. - B. Extension cords are available and may be used if precautions are taken in their use. - C. If an extension cord is used, - (1) The marked electrical rating of the extension cord should be at least greater than the electrical rating of the appliance, and - (2) The cord should be arranged so that it will not drape over the counter top or table top where it can be pulled on by children or tripped over accidentally.
+- A. A short power-supply cord is provided to reduce the risk of becoming entangled in or tripping over a longer cord. - B. If an extension cord is used: - the marked electrical rating of the extension cord should be at least as great as the electrical rating of the appliance, and - (2) the cord should be arranged so that it will not drape over the counter top or tabletop where it can be pulled on by children or tripped over unintentionally.

-CAUTION: During use, the internal parts of the Breadman® and the area around the Steam Vent are HOT.
+CAUTION: During use, the internal parts of the Breadman[®] and the area around the Steam Vent are HOT.
 Keep out of reach of children to avoid possible injury.